maxhr-0x90/TSaMP-Hugo/content/posts/lore/0x0000-progress/index.md

 **Problem choosen**: P versus NP [^wow]

 [^wow]: What a surprise !
-The CS student chose the CS problem :neutral_face:
+The CS student chose the CS problem :neutral_face:...
-  (Let's take adavntage of the --insignificant-- head start I have)
+  (Let me enjoy the meager adavntage I have)

 ## Step 2: Solve the Millennium Problem